Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Results

 { }

-\Cref{tab:llm_trace} reveals four distinct behavioural phases that the agent navigates autonomously, without being told which phase it is in.
+Table~\ref{tab:llm_trace} reveals four distinct behavioral phases that the agent navigates autonomously, without being told which phase it is in.

 \textit{Stage~1 (iterations 1--24).} The agent issues slow, conservative $\penal$ increments ($1.2\to1.9$) while holding $\betaH=1$ and $\rmin=1.50$, allowing the optimizer to form topology freely with minimal binarization pressure.
-This mirrors the advisory scaffold but with finer granularity: the model raises $\penal$ every $5$ iterations rather than applying a scheduled jump.

 \textit{Stage~2 (iterations 25--134): patient penalization, $\betaH$ gated.} The agent ramps $\penal$ steadily from $2.2$ to $5.0$ while keeping $\betaH\leq4.0$.
 The grayness gate is active for approximately $45$ iterations (iterations 85--134), during which the model requests $\betaH$ advances that are silently capped.
-This long plateau—where the agent ``waits'' for the topology to consolidate under high penalization before permitting Heaviside sharpening—is the primary behavioural difference from fixed-schedule controllers.
-Three-field continuation and the expert heuristic cross their equivalent binarization threshold around iterations 50--60; the LLM agent defers this by $\approx\!70$--$90$ iterations, buying more exploration time in the penalization landscape.
+This long plateau---where the agent ``waits'' for the topology to consolidate under high penalization before permitting Heaviside sharpening---is the primary behavioral difference from fixed-schedule controllers.
+Three-field continuation and the expert heuristic cross their equivalent binarization threshold around iterations 50--60; the LLM agent defers this by $\approx\!70$--$90$ iterations.

-\textit{Stage~3 (iterations 135--199): controlled $\betaH$ escalation.} Once grayness drops sufficiently, the agent escalates $\betaH$ from $4\to8\to16$ over $\approx\!20$ iterations, simultaneously reducing $\rmin$ ($1.50\to1.20$) and $\dmove$ ($0.15\to0.06$) to sharpen features at finer length scale.
-The compliance spike visible near iteration~$160$ in \cref{fig:curves_canti} is a direct consequence of the $\betaH=16$ transition; the agent correctly identifies this as a local minimum escape event and immediately requests a snapshot restart.
+\textit{Stage~3 (iterations 135--199): controlled $\betaH$ escalation.} Once grayness drops sufficiently, the agent escalates $\betaH$ from $4\to8\to16$ over $\approx\!20$ iterations, simultaneously reducing $\rmin$ ($1.50\to1.20$) and $\dmove$ ($0.15\to0.06$).
+The compliance spike visible near iteration~$160$ in Fig.~\ref{fig:curves_canti} is a direct consequence of the $\betaH=16$ transition; the agent correctly identifies this as a local minimum escape event and immediately requests a snapshot restart.

-\textit{Stage~4 (iterations 200--300): final convergence with persistent restarts.} With $\betaH=32$ and $\rmin=1.20$ locked in, the agent's primary function becomes monitoring for compliance spikes and issuing restarts to reload the best valid snapshot.
-The call log shows restarts at nearly every 5-iteration call window during this phase, indicating that the binary topology is sensitive to OC step perturbations at full penalization; the restart mechanism is actively preventing compliance drift away from the best-found solution.
+\textit{Stage~4 (iterations 200--300): final convergence with persistent restarts.} With $\betaH=32$ and $\rmin=1.20$ locked in, the agent's primary function becomes monitoring for compliance spikes and issuing restarts to reload the best valid snapshot, actively preventing compliance drift.